hinantin/AshMorph/README.md

 Normalization process 'NMZ'
 =====================

-In order to give this project a certain amount of robustness, we used a normalized version of the alphabet developed by Elena Mihas to write every lexicon entry and all the affixes.
+In order to give this project a certain amount of robustness, we used a normalized version of the alphabet, which is based on the alphabet developed by Elena Mihas to write every lexicon entry and all the affixes.
 In addition to this, normalization rules have been implemented, this means that every letter in an input entry is mapped to its equivalent in the normalized alphabet before being fully analyzed.